sukykaur/AzureISO/Data Analytics/Azure Security and Compliance Blueprint - FFIEC Data Analytics Overview.md

 ---
-title: Azure Security and Compliance Blueprint - Data Analytics for FFIEC
+title: Azure Security and Compliance Blueprint - Data Analytics for ISO 27001 and 27018
-description: Azure Security and Compliance Blueprint - Data Analytics for FFIEC
+description: Azure Security and Compliance Blueprint - Data Analytics for ISO 27001 and 27018
 services: security
-author: meladie
+author: John Molesky

-ms.assetid: 31b70690-682c-4c38-9bbb-14dce162867a
+ms.assetid: 3f77f359-93b6-431a-a08d-0d33b2e6192a
 ms.service: security
 ms.topic: article
-ms.date: 06/20/2018
+ms.date: 07/31/2018
-ms.author: meladie
+ms.author: John Molesky
 ---
-# Azure Security and Compliance Blueprint: Analytics for FFIEC Financial Services
+# Azure Security and Compliance Blueprint: Analytics for ISO 27001 and 27018

 ## Overview

-This Azure Security and Compliance Blueprint provides guidance for the deployment of a data analytics architecture in Azure suitable for the collection, storage, and retrieval of financial data regulated by the Federal Financial Institution Examination Council (FFIEC).
+This Azure Security and Compliance Blueprint provides guidance for the deployment of a data analytics architecture in Azure suitable for the collection, storage, and retrieval of information from businesses following the requirements of ISO 27001 and 27018.

-This reference architecture, implementation guide, and threat model provide a foundation for customers to comply with FFIEC requirements.
-This solution provides a baseline to help customers deploy workloads to Azure in a FFIEC compliant manner; however, this solution should not be used as-is in a production environment because additional configuration is required.
+This reference architecture, implementation guide, and threat model provide a foundation for customers to comply with ISO 27001 and 27018 requirements.
+This solution provides a baseline to help customers deploy workloads to Azure in a manner compliant with these ISO documents; however, this solution should not be used as-is in a production environment because additional configuration is required.

-Achieving FFIEC-compliance requires that qualified auditors certify a production customer solution.
-Audits are overseen by examiners from FFIEC’s member agencies, including the Board of Governors of the Federal Reserve System (FRB), the Federal Deposit Insurance Corporation (FDIC), the National Credit Union Administration (NCUA), the Office of the Comptroller of the Currency (OCC), and the Consumer Financial Protection Bureau (CFPB).
-These examiners certify that audits are completed by assessors who maintain independence from the audited institution.
+ISO 27001 centers on information security management systems (ISMSs), which are structured approaches to information management where security is the main focus.
+Achieving compliance with ISO 27001 requires that a business's ISMS meets the requirements laid out in this ISO document through the application of a risk management process.
+Achieving compliance with ISO 27018 requires that Cloud Service Providers (CSPs) follow this ISO document's structured guidance to protect personal information on the cloud.
 Customers are responsible for conducting appropriate security and compliance assessments of any solution built using this architecture, as requirements may vary based on the specifics of each customer's implementation.

 ## Architecture diagram and components